surifirstpin/biplus_documentation/docs/Visualization.md

   - Star
   - Line
   - Dash
+- **Show legend**displays the measures values of the chart.
-- **Show legend to view the field column at top,bottom,left and right side of the chart Reverse
+- ** the  to view the field column at top,bottom,left and right side of the chart Reverse
 Reverse scale
 Show ticklabels